23 Oct 2025

 Therapeutic Approaches and Growth

 Healing from an anxious–avoidant attachment style involves retraining the nervous system to experience closeness as safe.
 Therapy offers a corrective emotional experience: a consistent, attuned connection that rewires the old belief that intimacy equals danger.
-Modern attachment-based therapies blend neuroscience, emotional processing, and relational safety to rebuild secure patterns of connection.
+Modern attachment-based therapies blend4 neuroscience, emotional processing, and relational safety to rebuild secure patterns of connection.

 Emotionally Focused Therapy (EFT)